What is a prostate/rectal ultrasound?

-You will need to remove any clothing, jewelry, or other objects that may get in the way of the procedure.
+You'll need to remove any clothing, jewelry, or other objects that may get in the way of the procedure.

-You will lie on an exam table on your left side with your knees bent up to your chest.
+You'll lie on an exam table on your left side with your knees bent up to your chest.

 The provider puts a clear gel on the transducer and puts the probe into the rectum.
 You may feel a fullness of the rectum at this time.